-The next challenge was to align what the staff wanted to convey with the content present on the website.
-We made sure to speak to staff who interacted with clients and users, analysed the data and based on those insights, we began to frame content, design and headings in the taxonomy that would aid the journey.
+The next challenge was to align what the staff wanted to convey, with the content present on the website.
+We made sure to speak to staff who interacted with clients and users, analysed the data and based on those insights, we began to frame the taxonomy that would aid the user journey.

 Once the design, the structure and content was determined, we took our work and tested it with users.
 This process needed to put our research to the test.
-Our user cohort included the people who utilsied this information within courts, whether it be clients, families, victims or court users themselves.
+Our user cohort included the people who were going to be utilising this information within courts, whether it be clients, families, victims or court users themselves.
 On a broad scale, we chose to survey citizens in Victoria on the information they wanted to know, when learning about the Office’s work.

 Our method of delivery wass purposely rapid.
 We wanted to deliver a user-centric and fully functional prototype, which could give OPP staff a way to test the site internally.
 So, working alongside a staff member from we put the site together in a one-day hackathon.